CumulusNetworks/cldemo-lnv-to-evpn/README.md

     vagrant up

 ## Logging in
-Once Vagrant has finished all of its provisioning, log into the oob-mgmt-server.
-We'll be able to use ansible from the oob-mgmt-server to setup the rest of the demo and be able to jump into the other nodes in the topology from here.
+Once Vagrant has finished provisioning the topology, ssh into the oob-mgmt-server.
+This is our central point of management.
+We'll use ansible here and can also jump to any other server in the topology using the oob-mgmt network.

 ```
 $ vagrant ssh oob-mgmt-server